-Princess Eugenie has hired an Irish celebrity party planner for her lavish royal wedding
+Have you seen who Princess Eugenie has hired as her royal wedding planner?

 While the Duke and Duchess of Sussex needed only a single day and night for the first royal wedding of the year in May, Eugenie and her husband to be Jack will stretch their celebrations into a second day after a Friday morning service on October 12th.